-May 2023
+July 2023

-Page | 34
+Page | 36

-^f Per the ISO 10993-3 standard, a positive result triggers a follow-up evaluation including identification of potential confounding factors, and a weight of evidence assessment to provide a confirmed conclusion on potential risks for patient under the expected usage.
-This is currently complete, see Row 10. ^g The ISO 10993 MEM elution, skin sensitization, and skin irritation tests only provide an indication of potential toxicity and cannot necessarily be determined to assess biocompatibility for a given clinical application.
-As these test results cannot standalone per the ISO 10993 standard, a toxicological risk assessment was completed, see Row 10.
+- ^c Analytical data collection, chemical characterization, and/or VOC identification performed internally; toxicological risk assessment provided by a qualified third-party. - ^d For cytotoxicity, New foam passed the Agar diffusion test, and failed the MEM elution test.
+The difference in these cytotoxicity results is likely due to the different procedural aspects of both tests.
+For Agar diffusion the intact foam sample is applied directly to the surface of the agar with the cell culture, whereas for MEM elution, the foam sample is extracted in MEM solution, and then only the foam extract is tested on the cell culture.
+Per the ISO 10993 cytotoxicity standard, further evaluation was conducted with a chemical characterization and risk assessment, see Row 11. - ^e Foam Type A testing reported in this table is also reported in Table 5. - ^f Per the ISO 10993-3 standard, a positive result triggers a follow-up evaluation including identification of potential confounding factors, and a weight of evidence assessment to provide a confirmed conclusion on potential risks for patient under the expected usage.
+This is currently complete, see Row 11. ^g The ISO 10993 MEM elution, skin sensitization, and skin irritation tests only provide an indication of potential toxicity and cannot necessarily be determined to assess biocompatibility for a given clinical application.
+As these test results cannot standalone per the ISO 10993 standard, a toxicological risk assessment was completed, see Row 11.

-New [Entire New Device] 1 Indoor Air Quality Evaluation for VOC and PM Pass All VOC emissions and particulates were below established limits.
+Tested Testing Description Result Conclusion(s) and Additional Information ^a New New [Entire Device] 1 Indoor Air Quality Evaluation for VOC and PM Pass All VOC emissions and particulates were below established limits.
 Testing conducted on standards available prior to ISO 18562.
-New [Entire Device] 6 PM (ISO 18562-2) and VOCs (ISO 18562-3) Pass $PM{2.5}$ and PM{10} below ISO 18562-2 thresholds.
-All detected VOCs had MOSs > 1.0 New [Foam A] ^e 3 tests ISO 10993-5: Agar diffusion ISO 10993-10: GPMT, skin irritation Pass Negative for cytotoxicity, sensitization, and skin irritation under laboratory conditions New [Foam A] ^e 6 tests (3 pre- treatment conditions ^b , 2 labs) Genotoxicity test ISO 10993-3: Ames Pass Negative for genotoxicity under laboratory conditions 2 tests Genotoxicity test ISO 10993-3: MLA Pass Negative for genotoxicity under laboratory conditions New [Foam A] ^e 1 Preliminary chemical characterization by ISO 18562-4/ISO 10993-18 (non-exhaustive) ^c Pass All detected compounds had MOSs > 1.0 MEM Elution: Fail/AI New [Foam A] ^e 3 tests ISO 10993-5: MEM elution ISO 10993-10: GPMT, skin irritation GPMT: Pass Positive for cytotoxicity under laboratory conditions.
+New [Entire 6 PM (ISO 18562-2) and VOCs (ISO 18562-3) Pass $PM{2.5}$ and PM{10} below ISO 18562-2 thresholds.
+All detected VOCs had MOSs > 1.0 Device] All detected VOC3 flad WO33 > 1.0 New [Foam A] ^e 3 tests ISO 10993-5: Agar diffusion ISO 10993-10: GPMT, skin irritation Pass Negative for cytotoxicity, sensitization, and skin irritation under laboratory conditions New [Foam A] ^e 6 tests (3 pre- treatment conditions ^b , 2 labs) Genotoxicity test ISO 10993-3: Ames Pass Negative for genotoxicity under laboratory conditions [i outil A] 2 tests Genotoxicity test ISO 10993-3: MLA Pass Negative for genotoxicity under laboratory conditions New [Foam A] ^e 1 Preliminary chemical characterization by ISO 18562-4/ISO 10993-18 (non-exhaustive) ^c Pass All detected compounds had MOSs > 1.0 MEM Elution: Fail/Al New [Foam A] ^e 3 tests ISO 10993-5: MEM elution ISO 10993-10: GPMT, skin irritation GPMT: Pass Positive for cytotoxicity under laboratory conditions.
 Negative for skin sensitization under laboratory conditions.
 Negative for skin irritation under laboratory conditions.
-Skin irritation: Pass [Entire Device] New [Foam A] e New [Foam A] e New [Foam A] e New [Entire Device] New [Foam A] e 6 tests (3 pretreatment conditionsb, 2 labs) 2 tests New [Foam A] e New [Foam A] e 1 New Entire Device 6 VOCs (ISO 18562-3) Rew Entire Device 6 VOCs (ISO 18562-3) Pass
+Skin irritation: Pass New [Entire Device] New [Foam A] e New [Foam A] e [Entire Device] New 6 [Entire 6 Device] New 3 tests Foam A] e 6 6 tests (3 pretreatment conditionsb, 2 labs) 2 tests New Foam A] e 1 New 1 Section For VOC and PM Section Pass Pass